JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/IMPLEMENTATION_NOTES.md

 ### generate_routes_to_other_vpcs Test Suite

-The pure function module has comprehensive test coverage, providing mathematical correctness guarantees impossible with imperative Terraform (where each resource block must be manually verified):
+The pure function module (zero-resource Terraform module) has comprehensive test coverage, providing mathematical correctness guarantees impossible with imperative Terraform (where each resource block must be manually verified).
+Because this module creates no AWS infrastructure—only performing pure computation on input data—it can be unit tested without AWS API calls, enabling formal verification of transformation logic:

 ```bash
 $ cd modules/generate_routes_to_other_vpcs